officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 ### Running the Mock Airline Service
 Run [**MockAirlineApplication**](mock-airline-service/src/main/java/com/ksoot/airline/MockAirlineApplication.java) as Spring boot application.
 * Make sure MongoDB is running on `localhost:27017` or update the [application.yml](mock-airline-service/src/main/resources/config/application.yml) file with your MongoDB connection details.
-* Application is bundled with [Docker Compose Support](https://www.baeldung.com/docker-compose-support-spring-boot), so if you don't have MongoDB running on your machine then you can run it in Docker by running the application in `docker` profile by setting VM option `-Dspring.profiles.active=docker`.
+* Application is bundled with [Docker Compose Support](https://www.baeldung.com/docker-compose-support-spring-boot), so if you don't have MongoDB running on your machine, then you can run it in Docker by running the application in `docker` profile by setting VM option `-Dspring.profiles.active=docker`.
 * Access Swagger UI at [http://localhost:8092/swagger-ui/index.html](http://localhost:8092/swagger-ui/index.html) to explore the available REST APIs.

 ### Following are the available Mock Airline APIs